 Harm OCD: Why Intrusive Thoughts Don't Mean You're Dangerous

-What Harm OCD Looks Like
+What Harm OCD Actually Looks Like

 Why Reassurance Makes Harm OCD Worse